cengc13/cengc13.github.io/_posts/2020-04-26-final-project-midway-blog.md

 print('best scrores: ', grid_search.best_score_)
 ```

-We train and evaluate the model by
+We train and evaluate the model by the prediction accuracy.
+**Note** the official metric for this competion is [ROC-AUC](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/overview/evaluation), which is more reasonable for a highly unbalanced dataset.

 ```python
 ## training
 model_lr.fit(X_train_fitted, y_train)